-The taxman will still want to take his share of your pay from your second job including National Insurance contributions, although there is no separate (or higher) tax rate for a second job.
+The taxman will still want to take his share of your pay from your second job through tax and National Insurance contributions, although there is no separate (or higher) tax rate for a second job.

 If your second job is on a PAYE basis (whether you are employed directly or you are an agency worker) you won’t be able to give your 2nd Employer a P45 when you start your second job so you’ll need to fill in a P46.
 Your employers will see you’ve declared that you have another job, but you don’t have to tell them how much you’re earning.

 Your yearly tax-free personal allowance will usually only be used against your main job and tax will be deducted accordingly, although you can ask HMRC to split the allowance between jobs.
 You will get a tax code for each job and it’s usual to have a BR (basic rate) tax code for your second job.

 It’s important to check that the right tax code is being used for each, so have a look at your payslips if you have multiple tax codes, or think you are paying too much tax, and contact HMRC to check you understand what’s going on and that you’re being taxed correctly.
 You may also find you may have to fill in an annual Self-Assessment tax return.

 Those receiving Child Tax Credits or Working Tax Credits should also consider their situation carefully before taking on a second job.
 Tax credits are calculated on your estimated income at the start of the year and the extra income from a second job will reduce your future entitlement.